isabelgk/IggyLabsModules/doc/manual.md

 ### Intro
 Table is a wavetable oscillator for user-provided wavetables, like those you might import into a VST wavetable synthesizer.
 It supports 16 channels of polyphony.

 I recommend trying out [WaveEdit](https://synthtech.com/waveedit) by Synthesis Technology; it is a free, open-source wavetable editor for PC/Mac/Linux.
 If you are an Xfer Serum user, you are also already probably aware of the powerful wavetable editor available.
+You can also use Python to generate wavetables using the [osc_gen](https://github.com/harveyormston/osc_gen) package.
 If you're not interested in making your own wavetables, you can also find countless wavetables online.

 Wherever you get your wavetables, be sure to note the length of a frame or cycle.
 This is necessary information for correctly importing into Table.